Patients being treated for cancer frequently experience adverse effects. Managing these effects improves quality of life.

 Anemia, leukopenia, and thrombocytopenia may develop during chemotherapy or radiation therapy.

 Clinical symptoms and decreased efficacy of radiation therapy usually occur at Hct levels of < 30% or Hb levels < 10 g/dL, sooner in patients with coronary artery disease or peripheral vascular disease.
 Recombinant erythropoietin therapy may be started when Hb falls to < 10 mg/dL, depending on symptoms.
 In general, 150 to 300 units/kg sc 3 times/wk (a convenient adult dose is 10,000 units) is effective and reduces the need for transfusions.
-Longer-acting formulations of erythropoietin require less frequent dosing (darbepoetin alfa 2.25 to 4.5 μg/kg sc q 1 to 2 wk).
-Unnecessary use of erythropoietin should be avoided.
-Packed RBC transfusions may be needed to relieve acute cardiorespiratory symptoms.
+Longer-acting formulations of erythropoietin require less frequent dosing (darbepoetin alfa 2.25 to 4.5 mcg/kg sc q 1 to 2 wk).
+Unnecessary use of erythropoietin should be avoided because it increases the risk of cardiovascular thrombosis.
+Packed RBC transfusions may be needed to relieve acute cardiorespiratory symptoms but should generally not be given to asymptomatic anemic patients unless they have significant underlying cardiopulmonary disease.

 A platelet count < 10,000/mL, especially with bleeding, requires transfusion of platelet concentrates.
 Small molecules that mimic thrombopoietin are available but are not commonly used in cancer treatment.

-Leukocyte depletion of transfused blood products may prevent alloimmunization to platelets and should be used in patients who are expected to need platelet transfusions during multiple courses of chemotherapy or for candidates for bone marrow or stem cell transplantation.
+Leukocyte depletion of transfused blood products may prevent alloimmunization to platelets and should be used in patients who are expected to need platelet transfusions during multiple courses of chemotherapy or for candidates for stem cell transplantation.
 Leukocyte depletion also lowers the probability of cytomegalovirus being transferred to the patient through WBCs.
-Gamma irradiation of blood products to inactivate lymphocytes and prevent transfusion-induced graft-vs-host disease is also indicated in patients undergoing severely immunosuppressive chemotherapy.
+Using gamma radiation of blood products to inactivate lymphocytes and prevent transfusion-induced graft-vs-host disease is also indicated in patients undergoing severely immunosuppressive chemotherapy.

-Neutropenia (see also Neutropenia and Lymphocytopenia: Neutropenia), usually defined by an absolute neutrophil count < 500/μL, predisposes to immediate life-threatening infection.
+Neutropenia (see Neutropenia), usually defined by an absolute neutrophil count < 500/μL, predisposes to immediate life-threatening infection.

 Oral candidiasis can be treated with nystatin oral suspension 5 to 10 mL qid, clotrimazole troches 10 mg qid, or fluconazole 100 mg po once/day.

-Diarrhea: Diarrhea from pelvic radiation therapy or from chemotherapy can be alleviated with antidiarrheal drugs as needed (kaolin/pectin suspension 60 to 120 mL regular strength, or 30 to 60 mL concentrate, po at first sign of diarrhea and after each loose stool or prn; loperamide 2 to 4 mg po; or diphenoxylate/atropine 1 to 2 tablets po).
+Diarrhea due to pelvic radiation therapy or chemotherapy can be alleviated with antidiarrheal drugs as needed (eg, kaolin/pectin suspension 60 to 120 mL regular strength, or 30 to 60 mL concentrate, po at first sign of diarrhea and after each loose stool or prn; loperamide 2 to 4 mg po after each loose stool; or diphenoxylate/atropine 1 to 2 tablets po q 6 h).
 Patients who underwent abdominal surgery or received broad-spectrum antibiotics within the preceding 3 mo should undergo stool testing for Clostridium difficile.

-Anorexia: Appetite may decrease secondary to cancer treatment or to a paraneoplastic syndrome.
-Corticosteroids (dexamethasone 4 mg po once/day, prednisone 5 to 10 mg po once/day) and megestrol acetate 400 to 800 mg once/day are most effective.
+Appetite may decrease secondary to cancer treatment or to a paraneoplastic syndrome.
+Corticosteroids (eg, dexamethasone 4 mg po once/day, prednisone 5 to 10 mg po once/day) and megestrol acetate 400 to 800 mg once/day are most effective.
 However, the primary benefits are variably increased appetite and weight gain, not improved survival or quality of life.

-Pain should be anticipated and aggressively treated (see also Pain: Treatment of Pain).
-Use of multiple drug classes may provide better pain control with fewer or less severe adverse effects than single drug classes.
+Pain should be anticipated and aggressively treated (see Treatment of Pain).
+Use of multiple drug classes may provide better pain control with fewer or less severe adverse effects than use of a single drug class.
 NSAIDs should be avoided in patients with thrombocytopenia.
 Opioids are the mainstay of treatment, given around the clock in generally efficient doses, with supplemental doses given for occasional worse pain.
 If the oral route is unavailable, fentanyl is given transdermally.
-Antiemetics and prophylactic bowel regimens are often needed with opioids.
+When opioids are given, antiemetics and prophylactic bowel regimens are often needed.

-Neuropathic pain can be treated with gabapentin; the dose required is high (up to 3.6 g/day) but must be started low and then increased over a few weeks.
+Neuropathic pain can be treated with gabapentin; the dose required is high (up to 1200 mg po tid) but must be started low (eg, 300 mg tid) and then increased over a few weeks.
 Alternatively, a tricyclic antidepressant (eg, nortriptyline 25 to 75 mg po at bedtime) may be tried.

 Useful nondrug treatments for pain include focal radiation therapy, nerve blockade, and surgery.

 Depression is often overlooked.
 It may occur in response to the disease (its symptoms and feared consequences), adverse effects of the treatments, or both.
 Patients receiving interferon can develop depression as an adverse effect.
 Also, alopecia as an adverse effect of radiation therapy or chemotherapy can contribute to depression.
-Frank discussion of a patient's fears can often relieve anxiety; depression can often be treated effectively (see Mood Disorders: Depressive Disorders).
+Frank discussion of a patient's fears can often relieve anxiety.
+Depression can often be treated effectively (see Depressive Disorders).

 Tumor Lysis Syndrome

 Tumor lysis syndrome may occur secondary to release of intracellular components into the bloodstream as a result of tumor cell death after chemotherapy.
 It occurs mainly in acute leukemias and non-Hodgkin lymphomas but can also occur in other hematologic cancers and, uncommonly, after treatment of solid tumors.
-It should be suspected in patients with a large tumor burden who develop acute renal failure after initial treatment.
+It should be suspected in patients with a large tumor burden who develop acute kidney injury after initial treatment.
+T-cell vaccines used to treat B-cell leukemias (see see Vaccines) may precipitate life threatening tumor lysis and cytokine release days to weeks after vaccine administration.

 The diagnosis is confirmed by some combination of the following findings: